East Rugby League

 The East Rugby League is a summer rugby league competition for amateur teams from the East of England.
 The competition was formed in 1997 as one of the two founding divisions of the Rugby League Conference.
-It ended its time in the conference as the RLC East Regional before being know by its current name from 2012 with restructure of amateur rugby league in Great Britain.
+It ended its time in the conference as the RLC East Regional before being known by its current name from 2012 with restructure of amateur rugby league in Great Britain.

 History

 The Rugby League Conference was founded in 1997 as the Southern Conference, a 10-team pilot league for teams in the South of England and the English Midlands.
 The initial line-up of divisions included an Eastern Division and this has been a feature of the Conference ever since.

 The Premier Divisions were set up in 2005 for teams who had achieved a certain playing standard and were able to travel further afield to find stronger opposition.

 The Eastern Division became the East Division in 2009.

 The RFL restructured the amateur rugby league in 2012 and the Eastern region became rebranded as East Rugby League.